aegis-icons/aegis-icons/FAQ.md

    - If you *do* have a icon pack enabled, first press button with "Custom" label 🖼 [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/master/screenshots/faq_how-to-use-icons_003.png) and *then* select the app for locating icon that you downloaded.
 5. After the selection, tap "Save" button at top-right.

+## How to update the icon pack?

+It's the same steps as [adding the icon pack first time](#with-icon-pack), you don't need to delete icon pack before updating.

+When encountering the error dialog while updating pack, just tap **yes**. 🖼 [[Example]](https://raw.githubusercontent.com/aegis-icons/misc/master/screenshots/faq_how-to-update-icon-pack.png)

+None of the icons in entries will be changed after icon pack update (you'll need to manually change the entry icons, if you so desire).

 ## How can I make icon with different background color?

 ### Easy "PC only" way